basilfx/python-whatsappy/README.md

 Clone this repository, and install it via `python setup.py install`.

 ## Usage
 The API is callback driven and easy to use.
-See below for a simple example.
+It interfaces with version 1.4 of the protocol.
+You should provide your own number and secret from a real phone.

+Example code is provided below.
+It registers three callbacks.

 ```
 import whatsappy